TNDTOPITO/alx-low_level_programming/0x01-variables_if_else_while/README.md

-prints the alphabet in lowercase,followed by a new line
+rints the alphabet in lowercase,and then in uppercase,followed by a new line